mjfrigaard/dopingdata/README.md

 ## Derived Data

-The following datasets are derived from the processed data:

-1. Sanction Dates
-2. Sports
-3. Substances (AAF)
-4. Non-Analytic Sanctions (ADRV)
-5. Sanction Terms
-6. Prohibited Associations
-7. Athletes

-All derived datasets are in the `inst/extdata/` folder (and do not have a date prefix or any suffixes).
+Additional datasets derived from the from the processed data and live in the `inst/extdata/` folder (and do not have a date prefix or any suffixes).

 ### Sanction Dates

-Derived from `usada_sanctions_pro.csv`:

-- the dates are wrangled and formatted in `vignettes/sanction-dates.Rmd`:
+The `sanction_announced` initially includes two dates (original, updated) for a selection of athletes.
+These observations are wrangled and formatted into dates.
+Derived from the `usada_sanctions_pro.csv` data.

+- See the `vignettes/sanction-dates.Rmd` vignette for more information:

       #> inst/extdata/
       #> └── usada_dates.csv

 ### Sports

-Derived from `usada_dates.csv`:
+The **`sport`** column has been ‘tidied’ and athletes/support personnel listed with more than one sport have been repeated in the data.
+These data are derived from the `usada_dates.csv` data.

 - the sports separated and ‘tidied’ in `vignettes/sanction-sports.Rmd`:

       #> inst/extdata/
       #> └── tidy_sports.csv

-### Substances (AAF)
+### Adverse Analytical Findings (AAF)

-Derived from `tidy_sports.csv`:
+The **Single Substance Violations** (i.e., Adverse Analytical Finding, AAF) are derived from `tidy_sports.csv`:

-- Adverse analytical findings with a single substance are in `vignettes/sanction-aaf-substances.Rmd`:
+- Adverse analytical finding (AAF) sanctions with a single substance are in `vignettes/single-aaf-substances.Rmd`:

       #> inst/extdata/
-      #> └── classified_single_aaf_substance.csv
+      #> └── tidy_single_aafs.csv

+The **Multiple Substance Violations** (i.e., Adverse Analytical Finding, AAF) are derived from

+- Adverse analytical finding (AAF) sanctions with multiple substance are in `vignettes/multiple-aaf-substances.Rmd`:

-### Non-Analytic Sanctions (ADRV)
+### Non-Analytical Anti-doping Rule Violation (ADRV)

+The **Single Substance, Non-Analytic Violations** (i.e., Non-Analytical Anti-doping Rule Violation, ADRV) are derived from

+The **Multiple Substance, Non-Analytic Violations** (i.e., Non-Analytical Anti-doping Rule Violation, ADRV) are derived from

 ### Sanction terms

+The type and length of suspension is derived from

 ### Prohibited Associations

-### Athletes
+The prohibited associations are derived from the `usada_prohib_assoc_pro.csv` data.

 ## WADA data